andreasfertig/cppinsights/Readme.md

 }
 ```

-You can see all the compiler provided functions.
-Also the downcast from `Derived` to `Base`.
+You can see all the compiler-provided functions as well as the downcast from `Derived` to `Base`.

-I do not claim to get all the things right.
-This is just the initial version of insights I consider good enough to hand
-it to the public.
-Keep also in mind that is solely based on clang and its understanding of the AST.

 ## Why

-[C++ Insights](https://cppinsights.io) is a [clang](https://clang.llvm.org)-based tool which does a source to source transformation.
+[C++ Insights](https://cppinsights.io) is a [Clang](https://clang.llvm.org)-based tool that does a source-to-source transformation.
-Its goal is to make things visible which normally, and intentionally, happen behind the scenes.
+The goal of C++ Insights is to make things visible that normally and intentionally happen behind the scenes.
 It's about the magic the compiler does
 for us to make things work.
 Or looking through the classes of a compiler.

-Some time ago I started looking into some new things we got with C++11, C++14 and C++17.
-Amazing things like lambdas, range-based for-loops
+In 2017 I started looking into some new things we got with C++11, C++14, and C++17.
+Amazing things like lambdas, range-based for-loops,
 and structured bindings.
 I put it together in a talk.
-You can find the [slides](https://www.andreasfertig.info/talks_dl/afertig-ndcolo-2017-fast-and-small.pdf)
+You can find the [slides](https://andreasfertig.com/talks/dl/afertig-ndcolo-2017-fast-and-small.pdf)
 and a [video](https://youtu.be/Bt7KzFxcbgc) online.

-However, all that research and some of my training and teaching got me start thinking how it would be, if we could see with the eyes of the
+However, all that research and some of my training and teaching got me to start thinking about how it would be if we could see with the eyes of the
 compiler.
-Sure, there is an AST-dump at least for clang.
-With tools like Compiler Explorer we can see what code the compiler generates
+Sure, there is an AST dump, at least for Clang.
+With tools like Compiler Explorer, we can see what code the compiler generates
 from a C++ source snippet.
 However, what we see is assembler.
 Neither the AST nor the Compiler Explorer output is in the language I write
-code and therefore I'm most familiar with.
-Plus when teaching students C++ showing an AST and explaining that it is all there, was not
+code, and therefore I'm most familiar with.
+Plus, when teaching students C++ showing an AST and explaining that it is all there was not
 quite satisfying for me.

-I started to write a clang-based tool able to transform a range-based for-loop into the compiler-internal version.
+I started to write a Clang-based tool that can transform a range-based for-loop into the compiler-internal version.
 Then, I did the same
 for structured bindings and lambdas.
-In the end, I ended up with doing a lot more as initially planned.
+In the end, I did much more than initially planned.
 It shows where operators are
-invoked, places in which the compiler does some casting.
-C++ Insights is able to deduce the type behind `auto` or `decltype`.
+invoked and places in which the compiler does some casting.
+C++ Insights can deduce the type behind `auto` or `decltype`.
 The goal
 is to produce compilable code.
 However, this is not possible in all places.

+You can see, for example, the transformation of a [lambda](https://cppinsights.io/s/e4e19791), [range-based for-loop](https://cppinsights.io/s/0cddd172), or [auto](https://cppinsights.io/s/6c61d601).
+Of course, you can transform any other C++ snippet.

+See yourself.
+C++ Insights is available online: [cppinsights.io](https://cppinsights.io).

 Still, there is work to do.

 I do not claim to get all the things right.
-This is just the initial version of [C++ Insights](https://cppinsights.io) I consider good
+I'm also working on supporting features from new standards, like C++20, at the moment.
-enough to hand it to the public.
-Also, keep in mind that it is solely based on clang and my understanding of C++ and the AST.
+Please remember that C++ Insights is based on Clang and its understanding of the AST.

-You can see, for example the transformation of a [lamda](https://cppinsights.io/lnk?code=aW50IG1haW4oKQp7CiAgaW50ICgqZnApKGludCwgY2hhcikgPSBbXShpbnQgYSwgY2hhciBiKXsgcmV0dXJuIGErYjt9Owp9&rev=1.0), [range-based for-loop](https://cppinsights.io/lnk?code=I2luY2x1ZGUgPGNzdGRpbz4KCmludCBtYWluKCkKewogICAgY29uc3QgY2hhciBhcnJbXXsyLDQsNiw4LDEwfTsKCiAgICBmb3IoY29uc3QgY2hhciYgYyA6IGFycikKICAgIHsKICAgICAgcHJpbnRmKCJjPSVjXG4iLCBjKTsKICAgIH0KfQ==&rev=1.0) or [auto](https://cppinsights.io/lnk?code=Y2xhc3MgQ1Rlc3QKewogICAgYXV0byBUZXN0KCkgeyByZXR1cm4gMjI7IH0KfTsKCmF1dG8gVGVzdCgpCnsKICAgIHJldHVybiAxOwp9CgphdXRvIEJlc3QoKSAtPiBpbnQKewogICAgcmV0dXJuIDE7Cn0KCmNvbnN0ZXhwciBhdXRvIENFQmVzdCgpIC0+IGludAp7CiAgICByZXR1cm4gMTsKfQoKZGVjbHR5cGUoYXV0bykgV2VzdCgpCnsKICAgIHJldHVybiAnYyc7Cn0KCmNvbnN0ZXhwciBkZWNsdHlwZShhdXRvKSBDRVdlc3QoKQp7CiAgICByZXR1cm4gJ2MnOwp9CgpbW21heWJlX3VudXNlZF1dIGlubGluZSBjb25zdGV4cHIgZGVjbHR5cGUoYXV0bykgTVVDRVdlc3QoKQp7CiAgICByZXR1cm4gJ2MnOwp9CgoKaW50IG1haW4oKQp7CiAgaW50IHggPSAyOwogIGNvbnN0IGNoYXIqIHA7CiAgY29uc3RleHByIGF1dG8gY2VpID0gMDsKICBhdXRvIGNvbnN0ZXhwciBjZWkyID0gMDsKICBhdXRvIGkgPSAwOwogIGRlY2x0eXBlKGF1dG8pIHhYID0gKGkpOwogIGF1dG8gaWkgPSAmaTsKICBhdXRvJiBpciA9IGk7CiAgYXV0byAqIGlwID0gJmk7CiAgY29uc3QgYXV0byAqIGNpcCA9ICZpOwogIGF1dG8gKiBwcCA9IHA7CiAgY29uc3QgYXV0byAqIGNwID0gcDsKICB2b2xhdGlsZSBjb25zdCBhdXRvICogdmNwID0gcDsKICBhdXRvIGYgPSAxLjBmOwogIGF1dG8gYyA9ICdjJzsKICBhdXRvIHUgPSAwdTsKICBkZWNsdHlwZSh1KSB1dSA9IHU7CgogIFtbbWF5YmVfdW51c2VkXV0gYXV0byBtdSA9IDB1OwogIFtbbWF5YmVfdW51c2VkXV0gZGVjbHR5cGUodSkgbXV1ID0gdTsKfQ==&rev=1.0).
-Of course, you can transform any other C++ snippet.

-See yourself, C++ Insights is available online: [cppinsights.io](https://cppinsights.io).
+I did a couple of talks about C++ Insights since I released C++ Insights.
+For example, at C++ now.
+Here are the [slides](https://andreasfertig.com/talks/dl/afertig-2021-cppnow-cpp-insights.pdf) and the [video](https://youtu.be/p-8wndrTaTs).

 ## Building

-C++ Insights can be build inside the clang-source tree or outside.
+C++ Insights can be built inside the Clang source tree or outside.

 ### Building on Windows